 How could I not love that?

 Who am I?

-I’m Charlene Richard and I’ve been a compassion fatigue specialist since 2008.
+I’m Charlene Richard and I’ve been working in addictions and mental health since 2005.

 My professional training…

 Clinical Social Worker, Greenbelt Family Health Team

 Addictions and Mental Health Counsellor, Sandy Hill Community Health Centre